WebGHC/webghc.github.io/_posts/2017-07-16-buildinglibcedited.md

     ```
 5. make a file `main.c` with a `main` function that returns an int and takes no arguments.
 You can import libc headers! (make your first one simply `return 1` to make sure everything is working.
 You can change this and recompile as you wish)
 6. `$CC $CFLAGS -c main.c -o main.o`
 7. `$LD $LDFLAGS main.o -o main -lc -lcompiler_rt -error-limit=0 -allow-undefined -entry=main` - The `-allow-undefined` just helps make this work easily for now.
 Eventually we'll want to figure out which symbols we expect to be undefined, list them in a file, and use `--allow-undefined-file=<value>`.
 We'll expect to define these symbols using javascript in the Module instantiation process, but more on this later.
+The `-entry` flag essentially marks the file's `main` function.
+You need this for linking to be successful right now.
+If you wish you can actually define more top-level functions in main.c and call out to them in the javascript.
 8. spin up your lightweight server in this directory.
 If you have darkhttpd it's just `darkhttpd .`. hserv is very similar.
 9. open a browser and navigate to the local site! darkhttpd's should be `0.0.0.0:8080`. open developer tools, and refresh the page (I've rarely had errors on initial load that went away upon refresh).
 You should see the value returned by main in the console.
 10. alter `main.c`, recompile, and relink to your desire